tt67wq/lib-redis/README.md

 - then, client will iterate the grouped pipelines and execute them in parallel;
 - finnal, client will merge the results of the pipelines and return them to the caller.

-Client will automatically retry the command if the command fails due to a connection error.
+Client will automatically retry the command if the command fails due to a `Moved` error.
+If the command fails with a `Moved` error, means cluster topology has changed, the client will update the cluster topology and retry the command.
 If the command fails due to a Redis error, the client will return the error to the caller.
-If the command fails with a `Moved` error, means cluster topology has changed, the client will update the cluster topology and retry the command.

 ## Test
 To run unit tests, you can start a Redis service using Docker locally and then execute the `mix test` command.